Adri-dou/Cinema-Booking-App/README.md

      ```

 4. **Running the Server**:
-   The server will automatically fetch movies from the API if it hasn't done so on the current day.
+   The server will automatically fetch movies from the API if it hasn't done so on the current day and will create associated cinema sessions.

    ```bash
    node server/server.js
    ```

 5. **Running the Frontend**:
-   Open a new terminal window, navigate to `frontend`, and start the Vue app.
+   Open a new terminal window, navigate to the frontend directory, and start the Vue app.

    ```bash
    cd client/cinema-client